 Faculty and Community

-Our dedicated faculty at Sheridan College will make sure you understand the fundamentals of Athletic Training.
+Our dedicated faculty at NWCCD will make sure you understand the fundamentals of Athletic Training.
 From Foundations of Exercise Science to Methods of Training and Conditioning, our enthusiastic, highly trained instructors will guide you through hands-on courses.

-Sheridan College has strong partnerships when it comes to Athletic Training.
+NWCCD has strong partnerships when it comes to Athletic Training.
 Students who complete the Associate of Science in Athletic Training pursue higher education across the country.
-Sheridan College also has articulation partnerships with the University of Montana in Missoula and Montana State University-Billings to earn Master’s degrees in Athletic Training within three years after graduating from Sheridan College.
+NWCCD also has articulation partnerships with the University of Montana in Missoula and Montana State University-Billings to earn Master’s degrees in Athletic Training within three years after graduating from NWCCD.

 Careers and Opportunities